piyoppi/pico2map/packages/map-editor-examples/minimum_example/README.md

 `<map-canvas-component>` is used to draw and edit a tiled map.

-The `mapChipFragmentProperties` attribute must be set on the element in order to put the mapchip.
+The `mapChipFragmentProperties` attribute must be set on the `<map-canvas-component>` in order to put the mapchip.

 [The sample is here](./index.html)